bprest/bprest.github.io/research.md

 ## Work in Progress

-1. “How Clean is ‘Refined Coal’?
-An Empirical Assessment of a Billion Dollar Tax Credit”, with Alan Krupnick, (under review)
+1. [“How Clean is ‘Refined Coal’?
+An Empirical Assessment of a Billion Dollar Tax Credit”](https://www.rff.org/publications/reports/how-clean-is-refined-coal/), with Alan Krupnick, (under review)

 1. “A Discounting Rule for the Social Cost of Carbon”, with Richard Newell and Billy Pizer, (in progress)

-1. [“Prices versus Quantities with Policy Updating”](http://www.nber.org/papers/w22379), with Billy Pizer (revisions requested and resubmitted)

 1. [“The GDP-Temperature Relationship: Implications for Climate Change Damages”](https://www.rff.org/publications/working-papers/the-gdp-temperature-relationship-implications-for-climate-change-damages/), with Richard Newell & Steven Sexton (under review)